The Commercial Upright Refrigerator Buying Guide

 A few minutes of care each day can save you from major headaches down the road.
 Regular cleaning and checking of your refrigerator helps it last longer and prevents expensive repairs.
 Get your team into the habit of running through a quick checklist at the end of every shift.
 Start by wiping down the interior and exterior surfaces to prevent buildup.
 Check the temperature display to make sure it's holding steady within the food-safe zone.
 You should also inspect the door gaskets to ensure they are creating a tight seal when closed.
 A loose seal lets cold air escape, forcing the compressor to work harder and use more energy.

 While daily upkeep can prevent many issues, some problems require an expert.
-If you notice the refrigerator isn't holding its temperature, the motor is running constantly, or you hear loud or unusual noises, it’s time to call a qualified technician.
+If you notice the refrigerator isn't holding its temperature, the motor is running constantly, or you hear loud or unusual noises, it's time to call a qualified technician.
 Trying to fix complex mechanical or electrical issues yourself can often lead to more damage.
 To protect your investment in the long run, consider getting a service contract for preventative maintenance.
 If a repair estimate is high, you might weigh it against the cost of a new unit.
-Options like restaurant equipment financing can make upgrading to a more reliable model an affordable choice.
+Upgrading to a more reliable model may be the smarter long-term choice.

 Two of the most important—and often forgotten—parts of your refrigerator are the condenser coils and the door seals.
 Dust, dirt, and grease often accumulate on the coils, which can block airflow and seriously affect performance.
 When the coils are dirty, your refrigerator has to work much harder to release heat, leading to higher energy bills and potential system failure.
-At least once a month, unplug the unit and use a stiff brush to gently clean the coils.
+Clean condenser coils every 3 months minimum—monthly in greasy kitchens.
+Unplug the unit, then use a stiff brush to gently remove buildup.
+Never use a pressure washer on condenser coils; the force can bend fins and cause permanent damage.
 At the same time, wipe down the door seals with warm, soapy water to remove any grime that could prevent a tight seal.
 This simple task takes just a few minutes but is critical for efficiency.
+Preventive maintenance like this reduces unexpected failures by up to 90% and can extend unit life to 15+ years.

 Pro Tips for Lowering Your Energy Bill